 Many toddler behaviour spikes come from hunger, tiredness, transitions, or a mismatch between big feelings and limited language.
 The goal is regulation first, teaching second.

-When should I worry about boredom and whining indoors?
+When should I worry about indoor boredom?

 If this pattern feels intense, persistent, or starts affecting sleep, safety, nursery, or family routines, it’s worth speaking to a professional.
 Your health visitor or GP can discuss your concerns and refer you to specialist support if needed.
 The NSPCC helpline (0808 800 5000) also offers free, confidential advice on any child behaviour concern.